equipeGST/RiboDoc/README.md

 You must enter the full name **with extensions** without the path of files added in the database subfolder previously created.
 *fasta*: "reference_genome_fasta_file.fa"
 *gff*: "corresponding_GFF_annotation_file.gff3"
-*fasta_outRNA*: "unwanted_DNA_sequences_fasta_file.fa"
+*fasta_outRNA*: "unwanted_DNA_sequences_fasta_file.fa" (can be empty but is necessary)
 ##### Pipeline option selection
 During the RiboDoc process, data is trimmed and selected depending on their length.
 *already_trimmed*: If your data contains reads already trimmed of their adapter, you can set this option on “yes”.
 Else, set it on "no".
 *adapt_sequence*: If they are not trimmed, you should specify the sequence of the adapter in quotes on the line here like "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA".
 If you do not put anything between the quotes, RiboDoc will try to fond the adapter itself but this can sometimes lead to a wrong adapter sequence.

 You also have to define the range for read length selection.
 Default values select reads from 25 to 35 nucleotides long.
-*readsLength_min*: minimum read length.
+*readsLength_min*: minimum reads length.
-*readsLength_max*: maximum read length.
+*readsLength_max*: maximum reads length.

 You might also need to specify features keywords in the GFF file to fit your GFF file format :
-*gff_element_cds*: feature corresponding to CDS in the annotation file.
+*gff_cds_feature*: feature corresponding to CDS in the annotation file.
 "CDS" is the default value (can sometimes be "ORF").
-*gff_attribut*: attribut to regroup reads during counting.
+*gff_parent_attribut*: attribut to regroup reads during counting.
 "Parent" is the default value to regroup counts by transcripts (Parent of CDS features) for the differential analysis.
-You can also put "ID" if you want to count each CDS independently.
 *gff_name_attribut*: Name of the genes features in the GFF.
 Default is "Name" but it can sometimes be "gene_name" or else.
 ##### Statistical settings
 To be able to perform statistical analyzes, you must define a reference condition as well as your thresholds.